SiriDB/siridb-docs/content/query_data/aggregate_functions/sum.md

 ---
 title: "sum"
-weight: 40
+weight: 43
 ---

 Sum can be used when you want to know the sum of the values over a period of time.
 If no time window is provided it returns the sum of the values in the series.

 ### Function

-Syntax:

     sum([ts])